tian1327/Accord-RL/README.md

 ---

-In this work, we explored 3 cases: BPClass only, BGClass only, and BPClass+BGClass.
+In this work, we explored 3 cases: BPClass only, BGClass only, and BPClass+BGClass (Top2 BP+ Top2 BG, Top4 BP+ Top4 BG).
 Navigate to the corresponding folder to run the codes.
 The following commands should work for all 3 cases.

 We compared the Contextual/COPS algorithm with DOPE, along with other two baselines, OptCMDP and OptPessLP.